amit17133129/amit17133129/README.md

 ## About Me ✍

- I m <b> Amit Sharma</b>, a pursuing <b>Computer Science Engineer</b> Currently [<b>Head Technical Volunteer</b>](https://rightarth.com/) under the mentorship of [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/)sir.
+ I m <b> Amit Sharma</b>, a pursuing <b>Computer Science Engineer</b> Currently Head Technical Volunteer [<b>ARTH THE SCHOOL OF TECHNOLOGIES</b>](https://rightarth.com/) under the mentorship of [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/) sir.
 As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>